SenseNet/sensenet/docs/snadmin-builtin-steps.md

 - Default property: -
 - Additional properties: `File, PathIsRelativeTo, Xpath, VariableName, SubstringBefore, SubstringAfter`

 Selects an XML Node defined by an XPath and stores its value into a variable.
-The name of the variable is given in the `VariableName` parameter without leading '@' (see the example).
+The name of the variable is given in the `VariableName` parameter without a leading '@' (see the example).
 ```xml
 <SelectXmlValue variableName="varName"
     file="@configPath" pathIsRelativeTo="TargetDirectory"
     xpath="/configuration/unity/typeAliases/typeAlias[@alias='MembershipExtender']/@type"
     substringBefore="," />
 ```
- The selected value is customizable with the modifier functions (in the execution order):
+ The selected value is customizable with the following modifier functions (in execution order):
-1. `SubstringBefore`: cuts the value at the given string first occurence and returns with the left side.
+1. `SubstringBefore`: cuts the value at the given string's first occurence and returns the left side.
-2. `SubstringAfter`: cuts the value at the given string first occurence and returns with the right side.
+2. `SubstringAfter`: cuts the value at the given string's first occurence and returns the right side.
 #### For example:
-If the selected value is "`First, second, third`", the modifier functions change them to:
+If the selected value is "`First, second, third`", the modifier functions will convert the result to:
 - `substringBefore=", "`: "First".
 - `substringAfter=", "`: "second, third".
-- `substringBefore=", " substringAfter=", "`: "second".
 #### Restriction:
-- This step does not work with content in this version.
+- This step does not work with content items in this version, only files in the file system.

 ## Content type manipulation
 The following steps are designed specifically to modify content types.
 You can choose to use the generic *xml manipulation steps* instead (see above), if you do not find the particular CTD step that you need here.